anandshivam44/DevOpsAutomation/LinuxCommands.md

 ```bash
 echo "" > file.txt
 ```
-using vim and nano in this situation could be tidious.
+using vim and nano in this situation could be tedious.

 ___

 #### What is the shebang line in shell scripting?
-Scripring can be done using python, shell, BASH, perl etc. Now you can define at the start of a script file which interpreter or command to use to run the file.
+Scripting can be done using python, shell, BASH, Perl etc. Now you can define at the start of a script file which interpreter or command to use to run the file.

-Example Bash scripts can have this at the start of the file to specify the path of bash to use.
+For example Bash scripts can have this at the start of the file to specify the path of bash to use.
 ```bash
 #!/bin/bash
 .